 In Ha Nam, there are many peach growing areas, but the most famous and beautiful is Ba Sao peach (Kim Bang).
 Because this is a semi-mountainous area, the climate is suitable for peach trees, so Ba Sao peaches always have fresh colors, even and deep flowers.
 Like in many other peach growing areas, peaches in Ba Sao have 3 main types: old peaches, bonsai peaches and branch peaches.
 Talking about peach trees in Ba Sao, Mr. Tran Que Chi, a native of Ba Sao, said that during the French colonial period, this Ba Sao land was originally exploited by the French to grow coffee.
-When the Ba Sao Farm was established, this place became a land for growing mulberry to raise silkworms.
+When the Ba Sao Farm came into existence, this place became a land for growing mulberry to raise silkworms.
 When the farm model was no longer suitable and dissolved, people here cultivated tea, sugarcane, corn and cassava.
 Over the past 20 years, Ba Sao has become famous for custard apples, ornamental peaches, grapefruit and tangerines.

 Ba Sao town, at the end of the year, is often bustling with people buying peach blossoms for Tet.
 Fresh peach blossoms always bring warmth to every home, sowing joy, love, and hope in each person's heart for a good new year.